arsenyspb/ollama-monitor/README.md

 # Ollama Benchmark Monitor

-A set of shell scripts to benchmark and continuously monitor Ollama model performance and system resource utilization on macOS.
+A set of handy shell scripts to benchmark and continuously monitor Ollama models performance and system resource utilization on macOS.

 ## Description